 59808 - 59817 (3) Class 163 Trailer Second 1960

-To meet the traction requirements for operating the newly electrified West Coast main line northwards from London Euston, the BTC invited tenders for 100 locomotives.
-The order for twenty five of these locomotives was awarded to AEI with BRCW as the primary subcontractor, initially classified as AL1, later Class 81 and numbered E3001 - 3023/96/97 (later 81001 - 81022).
-The mechanical portions of these locomotives were all built at Smethwick and would be the first to be delivered for use on the newly electrified route.
+To meet the traction requirements for operating the newly electrified West Coast main line northwards from London Euston, the BTC invited tenders for 100 locomotive.
+The order for twenty five of these locomotive was awarded to AEI with BRCW as the primary subcontractor, initially classified as AL1, later Class 81 and numbered E3001 - 3023/96/97 (later 81001 - 81022).
+The mechanical portions of these locomotive were all built at Smethwick and would be the first to be delivered for use on the newly electrified route.
 E3001 was handed over at Sandbach station on November 27th 1959, the following twenty two were delivered by February 1962, whilst the last two, E3096/97 were put into traffic during June 1962 & February 1964 respectively.

 The bogie design was based on Alsthom ideas, using the Alsthom rubber cone pivot for body suspension, Alsthom radius-arm guided axleboxes and an Alsthom secondary suspension system which in part used large rubber conical bearings.
 A portion of this technology would be used in D0260 Lion.
 Ironically the Class 81's would become well known for their bad riding qualities.